fantasyui-com/botnet/README.md

 # Botnet
 Electron based communication program driven by robotic network entities inspired by email and robots.

+Aim of this project is to create a low overhead Mechanical Turk for simple human oriented task processing.

 ![](screenshot.png)

 ## Using this project